samcartersmith/cds/apps/mobile-app/README.md

 - Open new file, and add:
   EXPO_TOKEN=<Get from UI Infra 1Password File>

-3. `yarn nx run mobile-app:build:ios-local` is throwing a `spawn ENOENT` error.
+3. `yarn nx run mobile-app:build:ios-debug` is throwing a `spawn ENOENT` error.

 - Run `yarn workspace mobile-app run expo prebuild -p ios --clean`
 - Delete the `mobile-app/ios` direcotry
-- `yarn nx run mobile-app:build:ios-local` should work as expected
+- `yarn nx run mobile-app:build:ios-debug` should work as expected

-4. `yarn nx run mobile-app:build:android-local` is throwing this error `mobile-app/android directory not found`
+4. `yarn nx run mobile-app:build:android-debug` is throwing this error `mobile-app/android directory not found`

 - Run `mkdir apps/mobile-app/android`
-- `yarn nx run mobile-app:build:android-local` should work as expected
+- `yarn nx run mobile-app:build:android-debug` should work as expected
 - Delete the `mobile-app/android` direcotry

 5. An error like "You are on eas-cli@3.7.2 which does not satisfy the CLI version constraint in eas.json (3.8.1)"